WB BJP chief says "Corona is over", TMC asks him to visit a doctor | Politics

 West Bengal BJP president Dilip Ghosh has claimed that the COVID-19 pandemic is over but Chief Minister Mamata Banerjee is imposing lockdown and other restrictions in West Bengal only to stop BJP from organising public meetings before the assembly polls due next year.
 Ghosh's comment was made at a time when the country and the state are witness to sharp spikes in COVID-19 cases daily of 95000 and 3000 respectively.

-The rally where Ghosh made his remark was held in Hooghly district on Wednesday which was attended by a large number of people disreagrding the social distancing norms of the contagion.
+The rally where Ghosh made his remark was held in Hooghly district on Wednesday which was attended by a large number of people disregarding the social distancing norms for checking the spread of the contagion.
 The video of the meeting has gone viral.

 "Didi's (Mamata Banerjee) brothers (supporters) are feeling uneasy after seeing the gathering (at the meeting).
 It is not due to the fear of coronavirus, but due to fear of BJP!
 Corona is over, but Didi is unnecessarily imposing lockdown across the state to stop BJP from holding meetings and rallies," Ghosh said.
 A complete lockdown is on in the state on Friday.